- Location of Namche Bazaar

-How to go Namche Bazaar?
+How to go to Namche Bazaar?

-Meanwhile another way to reach Namche is following the classic Everest Base camp trekking trail used by Edmund Hillary for his expedition of Everest.
+Meanwhile, another way to reach Namche is following the classic Everest Base camp trekking trail used by Edmund Hillary for his expedition of Everest.
 As per this trail, you will be walking for days before you reach Namche Bazaar.